2019 Alberta wildfires: Smoke

-By early evening May 30 Calgary's air quality was rated as 8 out of 10, which is high risk.
+By the early evening of May 30 Calgary's air quality was rated as 8 out of 10, which is high risk.

 By the morning of May 31, the Air Quality Health Index for Calgary was registered at 10+ which is a very high risk.

 By May 28, smoke had flowed to southern Alberta, southern B.C.
 Interior, to the Lower Mainland, including "Metro Vancouver and much of the U.S. Pacific Northwest".

 Aerosols

 According to NASA, aerosols have been "growing more dense" in the area affected by the smoke from Chuckegg Creek fire with particulates rising into the atmosphere.
 By May 23, NASA had published an "image of the aerosols stretching from Alaska to the Atlantic".
 May 23 images captured by the Suomi NPP satellite's Ozone Mapping and Profiler Suite (OMPS) sensor and the Visible and Infrared Imaging Sensor (VIIRS) showed that aerosol levels Chuckegg Creek fire near High Level showed "medium to high level amounts of pollution, particulates in the form of smoke, dust, and ash".
 The "higher levels of smoke coincide with the areas of red on the aerosols image and the areas where the smoke is less dense coincide with the lighter yellow areas of the aerosols image as would be expected."